ONJoseph/math-magicians/README.md

 - [ ] Practice what you have learned until now: use `state` and `props`, pass props to child components, use lifecycle methods, lift state up.
 - [ ] Test your app in the browser.
 It should be able to perform math operations.

+### Phase 4, refactor with hooks
+- [ ] Refactor the Calculator component (`components/Calculator.js`) from a class based component to a functional component with hooks.
+- [ ] After the refactor is done, test the app in the browser.
+It should keep the same functionality.

 ## Built With

 - Major languages: Javascript